Turtle Chips

 Turtle Chips has been a popular snack since its release in March 2017.
 According to Orion, the unique crispiness from the four thin chips overlapping each other took eight years to develop.
 In February 2019, Orion obtained a patent for its manufacturing facility that develops the four-layered plates, giving it exclusive rights for the next 20 years.

+Exports

+In April 2023, Orion invested a total of 10 billion won ($7.6 million) to establish local production systems in Vietnam and India to release Turtle Chips in the respective markets.
+In Vietnam, the product name changed to "Masita" which translates to "delicious" in Korean (맛있다).

+In India, the snack is sold as "Turtle Chips," following the same product name as exports to the United States, Australia, and the United Kingdom.
+Orion developed five new flavors for the Indian market—Mexican Lime, Sour Cream and Onion, Tangy Tomato, Masala, and Spicy Devil.